Yelp/yelp-api/v2/objective-c/README.md

 # Yelp API v2 Objective-C code sample

 ## Overview

-This program demonstrates the capability of the Yelp API version 2.0 by using the Search API to query for businesses by a search term and location, and the Business API to query additional information about the top result from the search query.
+This program demonstrates the capability of the Yelp API version 2.0 in two ways:

+- It uses the Search API to query for businesses by a search term and location.
+- It uses the Business API to query additional information about the top result from the search query.

 ## Steps to run

 Open the project with Xcode and do the following steps:

-- Add your developer keys at the top of the NSURLRequest+OAuth.m file.
-You can find those keys in the section "[Manage your Keys](http://www.yelp.com/developers/manage_api_keys)" on Yelp's developer site.
+- Add your developer keys at the top of NSURLRequest+OAuth.m.
+These keys can be found in the section "[Manage your Keys](http://www.yelp.com/developers/manage_api_keys)" on Yelp's developer site.

-- You can change the default term and location this program will be using in the main method of this program, under the strings `defaultTerm` and `defaultLocation`.
+- Optionally, change the default term and location used in the sample search by editing the following variables in the main methond in main.m: `defaultTerm` and `defaultLocation`.
+These variables can also be overridden via command line options.

-- Alternatively, you can edit the command line arguments if needed using the shortcut "Cmd + <" and then run the program in Xcode.
-The default pattern of the command line arguments that you want to give is: `-term 'the term here' -location 'the location here'`.
+## Command Line Options

+- `-term <term>`
+- `-location <location>`

 ## More details